chanijjani/image-filters/README.md

 #### Compilation

-Compilation is done from the `rt-image-filters` folder (the module root folder).
+Compilation is done from the `image-filters` folder (the module root folder).

 To compile the whole suite, you can simply type:
 ```{.sh}